 This is What a Metal Star Means on Barns and Homes in Colorado

-It's fairly common to see a giant star hanging on an exterior wall of barns and homes in Colorado, but did you know that they're more than just a pretty decoration?
+It's pretty common to see a giant star hanging on an exterior wall of barns and homes in Colorado, but did you know that they're more than just a pretty decoration?

-These bold stars are also known as Pennsylvania stars or primitive stars and it turns out, they are not just a Colorado thing, but rather a trend all over rural America.
+These bold stars are also known as Pennsylvania stars or primitive stars, and it turns out they are not just a Colorado thing but a trend all over rural America.

 Primitive stars are typically constructed out of metal, but sometimes they are also crafted from a quilt or made using wood.
 In other cases, they are painted right onto the structure.